library(chromatographR)

 similarity threshold to a reference spectrum.
 To do this, we must first

-construct correlation matrix using the cor
+construct a correlation matrix using the cor

 function.